frederic-perez/AmE-dictionary/data/dictionary.md

 __genteel__ _adj_ :three::hammer: /jen-TEEL/
 __gentile__ _n_ (often Gentile) __1__ A person who is not Jewish.
 __gentility__
-__gentrification__ _n_ :three: Gentrification is a process of renovation of deteriorated urban neighborhoods by means of the influx of more affluent residents.
+__gentrification__ _n_ :four: Gentrification is a process of renovation of deteriorated urban neighborhoods by means of the influx of more affluent residents.
 __gentrify__ _v_ (gentrifying)
 __gentry__ _n_ :two::hammer:
 __genuflects__ _v_